27himanshu/opensnap-quicktile/README.md

-NOTE: This fork is a WIP, so some of the old stuff is still here.

 opensnap-quicktile
 ==================

 What's that?
 ------------
 Opensnap brings the Aero Snap feature to Openbox using quicktile.

 Does this work with other window managers?
 ------------------------------------------